 The stall plate was removed in 1572 and not replaced until 1955. [an

-earlier Duke of Norfolk's daughter had married the 6th Earl Warrene and
+earlier Duke of Norfolk's daughter had married the 6th earl Warenne and

-so quartered the Warrene arms on his own].
+so quartered the Warenne arms on his own].

 Today, the Trooping of the Colour and the investiture of The Knights of